bdellegrazie/rpi-kiosk/README.md

 Apt, the package manager for Raspberry Pi's Raspbian is extremely slow and heavy on I/O due to safety measures to ensure the reliability and recovery of the package database.

-If the Pi has no other function than this repo can be used to restore a Pi from nothing so its becomes worth disabling APT's safety checks and simply going as fast as possible.
+If the Pi has no other manual customisations, then this repo can be used to restore a Pi from nothing so its becomes worth disabling APT's safety checks and simply going as fast as possible, however if the process breaks, the Pi may need to be formatted and re-initialised to bring it back to working state

 The safety measures can be disabled by setting `debian_apt_unsafe_fast: true` in the Pi's group\_vars or host\_vars.
-They are disabled on vagrant by default
+This behaviour is switched on (true) in vagrant by default

 ## Contributing / Testing with Vagrant